rkrisman/k8s/README.md

-# Install a K8s Cluster on Ubuntu 20.04 in 7 Steps
+# Install a K8s Cluster on Ubuntu 20.04 in 7 Easy Steps

 Kubernetes cluster install scripts with 1 control, 2 worker, and 1 NFS nodes Includes Flannel, Multus, NGINX Ingress, K8s Dashboard, and KubeVirt